 Corridor Gallery: giving members of Visual Arts Nova Scotia an opportunity to create an exhibition of their work.

-- Art Gallery of Nova Scotia VANS members will receive a 25% discount on Individual, Family/Dual, Senior, and Senior Couple AGNS memberships.
+- Art Gallery of Nova Scotia VANS members will receive a 25% discount on Individual AGNS memberships.
+Just present your VANS e-receipt or Membership Confirmation email.

 - Deserres Halifax 10% discount off of regularly priced merchandise to members with a Deserres Creative Club membership.
 Present your membership receipt and sign up as a member of Deserres’ Creative Club.
 With the Creative Club membership, you will not only be receiving a discount, but you’ll also be collecting points that can be redeemed on future purchases.

 Internships: Administrative work terms for art college students.